apache/cordova-plugin-inappbrowser/README.md

 * Browsers opened as _system we blanked, but not destroyed.
 On some devices this was enough to cause a crash
 * The show method would crash if a _system window was opened, then closed, then the `cordova.InAppBrowser.show()` method called
 * We want to keep a persistent _self window open.
 Open creates a new instance, close blanks (and now destroys) it so it cannot be re-used.
 We have introduced new functions - `cordova.InAppBrowser.hide()` and `cordova.InAppBrowser.reveal()`.
 These can be used as a direct replacement for `cordova.InAppBrowser.show()` and `cordova.InAppBrowser.close()` where you want to keep the instance alive - saving load time when opening the InAppBrowser, which can be substantial.  `cordova.InAppBrowser.hide()` takes an optional boolean - if set to true the browser is sent to about:blank to prevent uneccessary work on the device.
 Similarly `cordova.InAppBrowser.reveal()` takes an optional URL to navigate to beforehand.

 ### (IOS ONLY)
-THESE CHANGES ARE CURRENTLY ONLU IN THE BRANCH add-iab-polling unmerged.
+THESE CHANGES ARE CURRENTLY ONLY IN THE BRANCH add-iab-polling, unmerged.
 There is a general problem with a polling mechanism we employ to allow communication from the page in the IAB back to the app.
 As the IAB browser puts the app into background iOS forces it to pause.
 In our case the poller timer drops to at most once per second.
 To fix:
 * Added a new channel `pollresult` which contains the value returned by the script if the browser is not to be closed immediately.
 * Added a new method `startPoll(script, timeout)` which executes the passed script on a *native* timer.
 This means the poll is unaffected by the app pause as it is running in the maximised window.
 The `script` is as per the the method `executeScript` except: it does not return immediately, the result is passed through the `pollresult` channel; if the return result of the script is an object `{ InAppBrowserAction:"close" }` the IAB will close.
 It is intended that we will implement hide functionality when this is implemented in iOS.